gdsotirov/bugzilla-bg/README.md

 Navigate your browser to your Bugzilla installation.
 Your language is detected from browser settings and you could also change it from the menu in the header of every page.

+_Note_: This procedure does not work for the release tarballs from GitHub, because their root directory is `bugzilla-bg-x.y.z`, so they cannot be directly extracted into Bugzilla installation directory.

 # History